buley/personal/src/content/mantras.md

 *Pressure does not break the prepared mind.*

 - Pain is temporary.
 Mastery lasts
-- Hardship is training—embrace it
+- Hardship is training--embrace it
 - Pressure refines those who can endure it
 - You've survived worse.
 Keep going
 - Adapt, don't collapse
-- Every setback is a test—pass it with composure
+- Every setback is a test--pass it with composure
 - Grit outlasts talent every time

 ## Growth & Adaptation